Access to any the inpatient programs at The Geelong Clinic is available via referral.

 Is a unique combination of empowering client centred therapies utilising creative expression as a commencement point for therapeutic exploration.

 It aims to reacquaint clients with their strengths and inner resources.

 No artistic talent is required.
 Useful for clients less keen on talking therapies.

 Please click HERE to view the Art Therapy brochure.

 A skill-based therapy for people with traits or a diagnosis of borderline personality disorder with emotional dysregulation, interpersonal difficulties and impulsive, suicidal and self-harm behaviour.

-Consists of three intakes per year with each module running for 14 weeks, including group and individual consultations.
+Consists of three intakes per year with each module running for 10 weeks.